-At the end of the initialization we ask the user to press the button check, if the request would start a challenge In fact every Request that is not a response needs to start a challenge request.
+At the end of the initialization we ask the user to press the button

 '''

-is_challenge_request(args, kwds)
+is_challenge_request (args, kwds)

 '''

 At the moment we do not think of other ways to trigger a challenge.

 This function is not decorated with @challenge_response_allowed as the U2F token is always a challenge response token!